Azure/azure-sdk-for-c/sdk/samples/iot/hub/windows/how_to_iot_hub_samples_windows.md

     The Azure Embedded SDK for C IoT Client samples use a self-signed certificate.

-    A script is provided [here](https://github.com/ewertons/azure-sdk-for-c/blob/master/sdk/iot/hub/samples/src/generate_certificate.cmd) for creating that certificate on Windows.

-    Copy the script to your Azure IoT Hub Client samples folder, then run:

     ```shell
     C:\azure-sdk-for-c\sdk\samples\iot\hub\src>generate_certificate.cmd
     ```

     <details>
     <summary>
-    Complete output of the `generate_certificate.cmd` script.
+    Expand to see the complete output of the `generate_certificate.cmd` script.
     </summary>

     ```shell